Get a demo

 4. Collecting personal data

-Although Synergist will not be the primary system where people are giving permission for you to process their data (this is likely to be your website content management system or mailshotting / inbound marketing system) for many of our customers Synergist is their master contact database.
-For this reason we have added features to enable you to store their opt in and communication preferences and dates permission was given, the source of the permission, along with an automatic history of any changes made and by whom.
+Although Synergist will not be the primary system where people are giving permission for you to process their data (this is likely to be your website content management system or mailshotting / inbound marketing system) for many of our customers, Synergist is their master contact database.
+For this reason, we have added features to enable you to store their opt-in and communication preferences and dates permission was given, the permission source, along with an automatic history of any changes made and by whom.

 5. Data retention